 Health risks and workers safety problems may result at the workplace if the working conditions provide an unsafe and/or unfavorable working environment.
 The health and safety issues are also associated with the operation of construction machinery and equipment, which may cause minor and severe injuries to workers.
 Accidental contact of workers with underground electrical cables during excavation will also be a major concern.
 It will be a long term and severe negative impact.
-Hydrogen sulfide (H2S) gas will be present in the old sewers which are mostly clogged.
-The removal of these pipes will release this poisonous gas and may affect the workers and other people present nearby.
-This impact will be severe for the people suffering from different respiratory diseases.
+Further the exposure to H2S gas from old sewer lines may also cause health risks to workers.